Home » Debt solutions » Minimal Asset Process (MAP)

 What debts are covered by a Minimal Asset Process?

-Almost all debts are covered under a debt relief order, these include:
+Almost all debts are covered under a MAP, these include:

 • Credit card